-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the use of peginterferon alfa-2a to treat HBV and HCV infections in people also infected with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents (Adult OI Guidelines), prepared by the(CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA) include recommendations on the use of peginterferon alfa-2a to treat HBV infection in people with HIV.

 Before taking peginterferon alfa-2a, tell your health care provider:

 - If you are allergic to peginterferon alfa-2a or any other medicines.